Where We Be

 The view becomes even more impressive at night.
 We drank milk tea from a vending machine

-while waiting for it to get dark, since two beers at the restaurant would have run us $26!
+while waiting for it to get dark, since two beers at the restaurant would have cost us a small fortune.

 We enjoyed window shopping on the way home, past displays of comic books (manga), elaborately decorated